yeasy/learning_pickleball/en/appendix_equipment.md

 #### Thickness

-Paddle thickness typically ranges from 10-19mm and affects paddle rigidity and sweet spot size.
+USA Pickleball does not set a paddle-thickness limit, but retail paddles typically range from 10-19mm.
+Thickness affects paddle rigidity and sweet spot size.

 **Thickness Impact:**
 - **Thin Paddle (10-13mm)**